nauzleyabedini/Clinical-Note-Evaluation/README.md

 # AI-Powered Clinical Documentation Evaluation Harness:

 This project presents a robust harness for the comprehensive evaluation of AI-generated clinical notes against established quality, accuracy, and compliance standards.
-Leveraging advanced Large Language Models (LLMs) and quantitative metrics, this system addresses critical challenges in healthcare AI, such as hallucination detection, clinical accurac, and billing compliance.
+Leveraging advanced Large Language Models (LLMs) and quantitative metrics, this system addresses critical challenges in healthcare AI, such as hallucination detection, clinical accuracy, and billing compliance.
+Opportunities for further refinement and validation are discussed in the 'Future Directions' section.

 ## Project Overview